-This handy guide includes all new or significantly updated street-legal motorcycles for the 2019 model year (we might sneak in an early-release 2020 model here and there, too).
-Organized in alphabetical order by manufacturer, it includes photos and links to details or, when available, road tests about each bike.
+This handy guide includes all new or significantly updated street-legal motorcycles for the 2019 model year.
+Organized in alphabetical order by manufacturer, it includes photos and links to details or, when available, first rides and road tests about each bike.
 This guide will be updated as more new/updated models are announced, and when we’ve had a chance to ride them and report our impressions.

 2019 BMW R 1250 GS

-Apart from minor design changes, BMW’s flagship ADV model gets a revised engine with a bump in displacement and ShiftCam variable timing, plus updates to various electronics and rider aids such as Riding Modes, Dynamic ESA (electronic suspension), full-color TFT displays and new Dynamic Brake Control.
+Apart from minor design changes, BMW’s flagship ADV model gets a larger 1,254cc (up from 1,170cc) boxer twin with ShiftCam variable valve timing and valve stroke, plus updates to electronics such as riding modes, Dynamic ESA (Electronic Suspension Adjustment), full-color TFT displays and new Dynamic Brake Control.
 Pricing starts at $17,695.

 2019 BMW R 1250 GS Adventure

 BMW isn’t making us wait for a beefier Adventure version of its new R 1250 GS.
-Details are still scarce, but we do know the new big GSA gets ASC (stability control), ABS and two riding modes as standard.
+Details are still scarce, but we do know the new big GSA gets the 1,254cc boxer twin with ShiftCam variable valve timing and valve stroke, ASC (stability control), ABS and two riding modes as standard.
+Pricing starts at $19,945.

 2019 BMW R 1250 RT

-The R 1250 RT benefits from the same updates as the GS, including a revised engine with a bump in displacement and ShiftCam variable timing, plus updates to various electronics and rider aids such as Riding Modes, Dynamic ESA (electronic suspension), full-color TFT displays and new Dynamic Brake Control.
+The 2019 BMW R 1250 RT benefits from the same updates as the GS, including a larger 1,254cc (up from 1,170cc) boxer twin with ShiftCam variable valve timing and valve stroke, plus updates to electronics such as riding modes, Dynamic ESA, full-color TFT displays and new Dynamic Brake Control.
 Pricing starts at $18,645.

 2019 Can-Am Ryker